How to Install OpenClaw on a Psychz cVirtual VPS

 How do I update OpenClaw on a VPS?

 If you installed from the Git repository, pull the latest changes and rerun the Docker setup script.
-If you use the prebuilt image, pull or configure the latest image, restart the containers, and run a security audit after updating.
+If you use the prebuilt image, configure the latest image, restart the containers, and run a security audit after updating.

 Why Use Psychz cVirtual for OpenClaw?